This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

-- Soaking the Potatoes: Don’t neglect to soak the potatoes in cold water.
-This allows them to lose some of the potato starch and become crispy while baking.
-If you skip this step, they will not be as crispy!

-- Flip only once: The key to crispy potato wedges is to flip them only once.
-In order to do this, you must wait until the potatoes are golden in color and crispy and then flip them.
-This will be at the approximate 20-30 minute mark.

 Yes.
 Soak the potatoes in cold water.
 This allows them to lose some of the potato starch and become crispy while baking.
 This is the secret to super crispy fries!

 The key to crispy potato wedges is to flip them only once.
 You must wait until the potatoes are golden in color and crispy and then flip them, around the 20-30 minute mark.